opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### BDD in practice
 * Feature: booking flight tickets
 * Scenario: booking flight ticket for one person
-    - Given
+    - Given there are the following flights...
-    - When
+    - When I visit
-    - Then
+    - Then I should be on
     - Add

 ## Migrating to Symfony one route at a time (Steve Winter)